Primary sources refer to documents or other items that provide first-hand, eyewitness accounts of events.

 To find primary sources at Stony Brook, access the collections of the University Libraries.

 You can include various words in your search that will help you locate primary source material.
 A good general word to include would be sources.

-For example, if you are looking for primary sources on slavery, you can do a KEYWORD ANYWHERE search in STARS for slavery and sources.
+For example, if you are looking for primary sources on slavery, you can do a "keyword" search for slavery and sources.